-University was the first university to be established in the Netherlands.
+Leiden University was the first university to be established in the Netherlands.
 William of Orange gave Leiden Academia Lugduno Batava in 1575, it is said in recognition of the city’s courageous resistance against the seige by the Spanish invaders.

 Bastion of freedom

 Our motto is praesidium libertatis – bastion of freedom.
 One famous example of this commitment to freedom is the speech delivered by Professor Rudolph Cleveringa in 1940, in which he protested against the threatened dismissal of his Jewish colleagues.
-Leiden University celebrates this courageous act every year in the form of the Cleveringa lecture in Leiden and similar lectures held throughout the world.
+Leiden University celebrates this courageous act every year in the form of the Cleveringa lecture in Leiden and Cleveringa meetings held throughout the world.
 It is freedom that unites us even today.

 Books on the history of Leiden University

 The rich history of the University is documented in the series of books Groepsportret met Dame (Group Portrait with a Lady) by Willem Otterspeer, Professor of University History.
 For each century of the University’s history, Otterspeer explains how the University was founded, how it became established in Leiden and how it has developed as an integral part of society.
-His book entitled The Bastion of Liberty is a condensed history of the University.
+His book entitled The bastion of liberty is a condensed history of the University.

-- The Bastion of Liberty
+- The bastion of liberty

 - Good, Gratifying and Renowned